Walks

 Is it useful for an older dog?

-Yes, especially if the dog has a more specific routine, lower energy, medicines, or needs closer observation.
+Yes, especially if the dog has a more specific routine, lower energy, medication, or needs closer observation.
 A diary helps the owner notice changes in daily life.

 Can Orb iDog remind me about walks?

-Orb iDog is developing walk and reminder features that help owners stay more organized.
-The goal is to make walks part of a clear daily routine.
+Orb iDog includes walk and reminder logic that helps owners stay more organized.
+The goal is to make walks part of a consistent daily routine.

 What if I often cannot walk my dog enough?

-First, it helps to see the real picture through a diary.
-If your dog consistently does not get enough outdoor time, you can adjust your schedule or, in the future, use a dog walker to support the daily care.
+First, it helps to see the actual pattern through a diary.
+If your dog consistently does not get enough outdoor time, you can adjust your schedule or, use a dog walker to support the daily care.

 Does the diary replace a veterinarian or trainer?